enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 The first of these is the `todo-header`.
 This component has the input form for adding new tasks to the list.
 To begin copy and paste the following code to `/app/elements/todo-header.mjs`.
-As mentioned previously the css here is taken from the reference app for consistent design.
+As mentioned previously the CSS here is taken from the reference app for consistent design.

 The markup has an `h1` and a form with a single input.
 The form posts to `/todos`.